sadanandpai/git-guide/README.md

 ### 9. After applying the stash, I am getting a lot of conflicts in the code.

-If there are changes in the code on the region of the stashed code, it is expected to get the conflicts.
-You will have manually resolve and the conflicts carefully.
+If there are changes in the code on the region of the stashed code, it is expected to get conflicts.
+You will have to manually resolve all the conflicts.
+(Do it carefully)

 <img width="596" alt="stash conflicts" src="https://user-images.githubusercontent.com/12962887/180613095-a8e08426-1d15-4a31-956b-55bfdfbdb84d.png">